apache/cloudberry-site/docs/sys-admin/high-availability/recover-a-failed-coordinator.md

 ---
-title: Recovering a Failed Coordinator
+title: Recover a Failed Coordinator
 ---

+# Recover a Failed Coordinator

 If the primary coordinator fails, the Apache Cloudberry system is not accessible and WAL replication stops.
-Use [gpactivatestandby](../../../utility_guide/ref/gpactivatestandby.html) to activate the standby coordinator.
+Use [`gpactivatestandby`](../../sys-utilities/gpactivatestandby.md) to activate the standby coordinator.
 Upon activation of the standby coordinator, Apache Cloudberry reconstructs the coordinator host state at the time of the last successfully committed transaction.

 These steps assume a standby coordinator host is configured for the system.
-See [Enabling Coordinator Mirroring](g-enabling-coordinator-mirroring.html).
+See [Enable Coordinator Mirroring](./enable-coordinator-mirroring.md).

 ## To activate the standby coordinator